burningmantech/ranger-clubhouse-api/README.md

 * Create the mysql database rangers.
 The mysql account 'rangers' will need appropriate permissions to access the rangers database.
 * If you did not receive a redacted database from the Ranger Tech Team, a basic database will need to be setup.
-Run `php artisan migrate:fresh --seed` to setup the database.
+Run `php artisan migrate:fresh ` to load the database schema.
 A single account will be created - email: admin@example.com password: forkyourburn

 ## Running / Development